 Documents to send us

 The table below provides details of the documents you need to send us to support your son/daughter’s application and when you need to send them.
-The quickest way to send documents to us is through our document upload service.
+The quickest way to send documents to us is through our Document Uploader.
+Your son/daughter can find this by clicking My Account and logging into their Dashboard.
 Alternatively, you can post them to us.
 You should only send us photocopies of documents, as we destroy all documents we receive after 30 days.

 Details of where to send your documents are available in the contact us section.
 You should quote your son/daughter’s SAAS student reference number on all correspondence you send us.

 |If your son/daughter applies for a loan of more than £4,750, a bursary or living costs grants and your household income is less than £34,000 per year.||If your son/daughter has never applied to us for funding before or has taken a break from study of at least one year, you must send us proof of earnings such as P60s etc for year ending April 2016.
 You only need to send these documents with your son/daughter’s first application or the first application after a break of at least one year.

 If your son/daughter applied to us for funding last year and you sent us documents to verify your household income, you do not need to send us these documents again, unless you are randomly selected as part of our quality assurance process.
 We will inform you in writing if this applies to you.
 If you have not yet sent us your household income documents for the 2015-2016 tax year we will restrict your son/daughter’s funding for 2017-2018 to the non income assessed loan of £4,750.You must send us proof of earnings such as P60s etc for year ending April 2016 if your son/daughter are returning to education after a break in study of at least one year.